-Since 2005, 612 companies have applied to compete for OEN’s Angel Oregon Investment Award and 89 were selected to present.
-From 2005 to 2014, $3 million has been directly invested through OEN’s Angel Oregon LLC Investment Award and there have been four favorable exits.
-Additional investment has been made outside of the LLCs, and Angel Oregon finalist companies have created more than 740 jobs.
-Past winners include Nouvola, brandlive, Wild Friends Foods, Chez Marie, OpenSesame, and DesignMedix.
+Since 2005, 551 companies have applied to compete at Angel Oregon, and 89 were selected to present.
+Over $2.9 million has been directly invested through OEN’s Angel Oregon LLC investment award and there have been three favorable exits.
+Additional investment has been made outside of the LLCs, and more than 740 jobs have been created.

 “Angel Oregon was such a great experience for us.
 It’s so important to step back and look at the big picture, and really helpful to have experienced people look at your company and ask the important questions.”